autoplot/documentation/javadoc/org/das2/dataset/test/WavVectorDataSet.md

-# org.das2.dataset.test.WavVectorDataSetWraps .wav file as a VectorDataSet.
-The dataset will have a set of data planes
+# org.das2.dataset.test.WavVectorDataSet

- for each channel identified channel0, channel1, and so on.
+Wraps .wav file as a VectorDataSet.
+The dataset will have a set of data planes for each channel identified channel0, channel1, and so on.
 The x values are elapsed time, and the y units are dimensionless and normalized to 0.0 to +1.0.

 ***
 <a name="createFromFile"></a>
 # createFromFile